HackerSchool/22-23-internal-learning/git-curl-FOSS/presentation.md

 ## Add
-- When we want the SCM to start track a specific file we use `git add <file_path>`
+- When we want the git log changes made to a file `git add <file_path>`
-- We also use git add to stage files changes for commiting
+- When the file hasn't ever been tracked git will start to
+- This command only selects the files/modifications, it **does not** commit

 ![Git Add](./gitAdd.png)